 - Community House is an organization committed to closing the minority achievement gap in Princeton by providing programs that bolster early childhood literacy, promote the mastery of fundamental academic skills, and create early awareness of post-secondary opportunities for under-served minority youth.

-Community Based Learning Initiative (CBLI) offers service opportunities that are embedded in selected courses each semester.
+The Program for Community-Engaged Scholarship (ProCES) offers service opportunities that are embedded in selected courses each semester.
 They also fund Princeton students to do research with local non-profit organizations through internships.
 Students selected for an internship work with a host organization for ten weeks during the summer.
 Research projects will be driven by the needs of the non-profit, and students may also begin work toward a related junior paper or senior thesis topic.

 Health-Related Student Groups